Get Inspired: Just how much can Jazmin Sawyers achieve?

 "We have tried in the past to sit down and plan my training three months in advance but it just didn't work," she says.
 "Now we do it week by week and even then I still change it all the time.

 "I'll have a gig one night or whatever and Alan is just so great with me.
-That said, in the past few weeks he has put his foot down a little bit and I've had to really knuckle down and get ready for Glasgow."
+That said, he has put his foot down a little bit and I've had to really knuckle down and get ready."

 Sawyers has yet to study which of her rivals are heading to Scotland, but despite England's jumps coach John Crotty tipping her for a top-six finish, the England debutant is keeping coy about her chances.

 Six months after her Winter Youth Olympic heroics, Sawyers won World Junior Championship long jump bronze as Katarina Johnson-Thompson took gold.
-Sawyers herself used to be a multi-eventer like Glasgow heptathlon favourite Johnson-Thompson, spending eight months training alongside Jessica Ennis-Hill in Sheffield, before - uncharacteristically - deciding to specialise on long jump.
+Sawyers herself used to be a multi-eventer like heptathlete, Johnson-Thompson, spending eight months training alongside Jessica Ennis-Hill in Sheffield, before - uncharacteristically - deciding to specialise on long jump.